citrez/Everything-I-Know/README.md

 #### Everything-I-Know Wiki

 This is for documenting knowledge that I gain.
 Learned a new ML technique?
 Found out something cool about vscode?
 Found an amazing blog about running.
 This is the place for all these things.
+One thing to be careful of, do not mindlessly add links without first reading them.
+I do not want this wiki to be a place where information comes to die, it should document things that I know/ have known.

 #### Google Drive